Alfred Oppenheim (chemist): Family

 Oppenheim's father Adolph (1839–1913) worked as a merchant in Berlin during the German Empire.
 His mother Johanna, née Goldstandt (1851–1920), came from a wealthy family in Löbau.
 In 1919 Alfred Oppenheim married Frieda Gehrmann (*1896), 1930 his daughter Ilse Lore was born.

 Education

 After preschool education Oppenheim attended the Köllnische Gymnasium in Berlin (1887–1896).
-Right after his Abitur he studied at the Berlin Institute of Technology, at the Bergakademie Berlin, and at the Humboldt University of Berlin Chemistry, Physics, Botany, Bacteriology, Mineralogy, and Philosophy.
+Right after his Abitur he studied at the Technische Hochschule in Charlottenburg [(now Technische Universität Berlin), at the Bergakademie Berlin, and at the Humboldt University of Berlin Chemistry, Physics, Botany, Bacteriology, Mineralogy, and Philosophy.
 During this time Blasius, Dilthey, Finkener, Hermann Emil Fischer, Gabriel, Günther, Jacobus Henricus van 't Hoff, Jahn, Klein, Adolf Lasson, Ernst Pringsheim Sr., Rosenheim, Warburg, Wichelhaus und Witt were among his docents.

 Oppenheim took his final doctoral examination in Berlin.
 Simon Schwendener did the examination in Botany, Max Planck in Physics, Wilhelm Dilthey in Philosophy, and Siegmund Gabriel in Chemistry.
 In 1900 he published his thesis Ueber ß-Benzoylisobuttersäure und einige zugehörige Pyridazinderivate.
 A review of his dissertation was published in the Chemisches Zentralblatt Oppenheim itself commented his thesis in a contribution for the well-known Berichte der deutschen chemischen Gesellschaft.